 Perilous Lighthouse Storm of New England: The Tragedy of Two Keepers and Destruction of Minot’s Ledge Lighthouse

 By Wednesday afternoon, April 16, the seas were still surging and pounding Minot’s Ledge light.
-The only way to reach the shore would have been to descend the 87-foot structure down a rope outside to their small boat and battle the perilous waves for miles to reach the mainland.
+The only way to reach the shore would have been to descend the 87-foot structure down a rope outside to their small boat and battle the dangerous waves for miles to reach the mainland.
 An impossible task as the two had no choice but to ride out the storm and hopefully survive.

-Joseph Antoine’s body was found later that day near Nantasket Beach and Joseph Wilson’s body was found washed on nearby Gull Island.
+Joseph Antoine’s body was found later that day near Nantasket Beach, and Joseph Wilson’s body was found washed on nearby Gull Island.
 The men have always been regarded as true heroes of Minot’s Ledge Light.

 Exploring the Boston Harbor Area

-Join, Learn, Support the The American Lighthouse Foundation
+Join, Learn, and Support The American Lighthouse Foundation